 We will cover the key components of operating systems and some of the techniques used to build them, including

 On the other hand, summer courses are particularly intense because of the compressed time schedule.
 Class meets every day of the week, and we will cover the same material in six weeks that is typically covered in 14.
-It is very important that you keep up with the material and the assignments.
+As a result, it is very important that you keep up with the material and the assignments.
 I will not be officially taking attendance, but keep in mind that missing class will cause you to fall behind.

 We will be using Piazza for all course announcements.
 Please enroll yourself.

 We will be using CMS for assignment submissions and grades.

 There is no required textbook.
 The textbooks "Operating Systems: Principles and Practice" by Anderson and Dahlin and "Operating System Concepts" by Silberschatz, Galdin, and Gagne are both good references for this material.

 These textbooks do not cover networking; "Computer Networks" by Tanenbaum and Wetherall is a good reference for the section on networking.

 I will follow roughly the same outline as the previous iteration of this course, taught by Michael George in summer 2018.